neroshop/neroshop/readme.md

 cd ../../../../
 ```

-5. Build libcurl (skip this step if curl is already installed on your system)
+5. Build libcurl (skip this step if libcurl is already installed on your system)
 ```sh
 cd external/curl
 # build with ./configure (libcurl.a will be installed in both: neroshop/external/curl/lib/.libs/ and /usr/local/lib/)